Salmon Faverolles are the barnyard comedians. They are enthusiastic about everything they do, curious to the point of nosiness, and quite talkative!

 Other than this, the Faverolles seems to be a robust and healthy bird with an expected lifespan of between 5-7 years.

 Is The Salmon Faverolle Right For You?

 These chickens are good layers and lay well through winter.
-If you are looking to put food on the table the Faverolles dresses out at a decent weight for a small family.
+If you are looking to put food on the table, the Faverolles dress out at a decent weight for a small family.

 This delightful chicken remains on the Livestock Conservancy ‘threatened’ list.
 As it is becoming more popular with backyard keepers, perhaps it will move off the list completely.

-In past years it was kept primarily as an ornamental or exhibition hen, but as more people discover the attributes of this bird it is becoming a backyard favorite again, not only for eggs, but also as a pet.
+In past years it was kept primarily as an ornamental or exhibition hen.
+Still, as more people discover the attributes of this bird, it is becoming a backyard favorite again, not only for eggs but also as a pet.

 Mine never cease to amuse me.
 They are always ‘ready to go’ – the first out in the morning and last in at night.

 Do you keep Faverolles?
 If so, we’d love to hear from you in the comments section below…